gerwitz/hgc-v12/src/writing/2007/2007-01-29-this-blog-is-now-safely-ignored.md

 ---
-title: This blog is now Safely Ignored
+title: This Blog is Now Safely Ignored
 categories:
 - meta
 content-tags: